squisquater/Tutorials/01.PopStats-PopStr-msats/README.md

 # Basic population structure and population genetic statistics for microsatellite data
-*Your genotypes should be in the proper format to run a structure analyis.
-See

-[discreteRFgenotypes.stru](https://github.com/squisquater/Tutorials/blob/main/01.PopStats-PopStr-msats/discreteRFgenotypes.stru) for an example.
+Your genotypes should be in the proper format to run a structure analyis.
+See [discreteRFgenotypes_popmod.txt](https://github.com/squisquater/Tutorials/blob/main/01.PopStats-PopStr-msats/discreteRFgenotypes_popmod.txt) for an example.
 This tutorial will use this inupt file and associated parameters.
-You will therefore need to modify all the scripts to suite your study system/needs.*
+You will therefore need to modify all the scripts to align with the files associated with your project and mofisy parameters accordingly.*

 ## Population Structure
+Note that structure will accomodate population data but expects a number as opposed to text.
+For reference, WAC = 1, ORC = 2, LAS = 3, SN = 4, SV = 5, CANN = 6. \
+\
 **STEP 0:** Open the Structure program \
 \
 **STEP 1:** Set up your Structure project